The world has changed. As such, the way many of us do business has changed along with it.

 Avoid making the mistake of hiding your face while talking to audience members.
 You'll lose your audience before you've even begun presenting.

-If you're an extremely shy person who gets very nervous or uncomfortable on camera, consider putting a picture of yourself and your credentials on a slide.
+If you're a timid person who gets very nervous or uncomfortable on camera, consider putting a picture of yourself and your credentials on a slide.
 Then, begin and end your presentation by showing that slide.

 It will build instant credibility and help you with customer nurturing.